-The Hope Avenue Clothing Closet is open every Sunday morning as a part of Hope Avenue.
+The Hope Avenue Clothing Closet is open every Saturday morning from 8-11 am as a part of Hope Avenue.
 By offering free clothing to people experiencing homelessness, we work to bring material help and hope for a better tomorrow to those desperately trying to survive on the streets of our city.

 The cycle of homelessness is hard to break.
 People experiencing homelessness, with limited means and minimal finances, usually cannot replace their shoes or clothing when they wear out.
 They desperately need a helping ‘hand up’ out of this cycle.